awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 Here are some other resources to help you learn about AWS CodeStar:
 + The [Tutorial: Creating and Managing a Serverless Project in AWS CodeStar](sam-tutorial.md) uses a project that creates and deploys a web service using logic in AWS Lambda and can be called by an API in Amazon API Gateway\.
 + [AWS CodeStar Project Templates](templates.md) describes other types of projects you can create\.
-+ [Customize an AWS CodeStar Dashboard](how-to-customize.md) provides more information about customizing project dashboards, integrating with JIRA, and more\.
 + [Working with AWS CodeStar Teams](working-with-teams.md) provides information about enabling others to help you work on your projects\.